Five Moons: Maria Tallchief

+Maria Tallchief pictured on the February 1954 front cover of Dance Magazine.

 Maria Tallchief, also known as Betty Marie (Osage Nation, 1925–2013) was born in Fairfax, Oklahoma.
 She learned the traditions of the Osage tribe from her grandmother Eliza Bigheart Tall Chief.
 Her great-grandfather, Peter Bigheart, was one of the people who helped make the Osage tribe wealthy, by negotiating with the US government about their oil reserves.
 Her parents, Alexander and Ruth Porter Tall Chief and her two siblings, Gerald and Marjorie, all moved to Los Angeles, California so the girls could get the best ballet training.
 Tallchief married George Balanchine, a renowned Russian choreographer and dancer, on August 16, 1946.
 She claims that he made her "a star in the art of ballet."
 In 1951, they annulled their marriage but stayed together in their choreographer-dancer relationship.
 Tallchief briefly married Elmourza Natirboff from 1952 to 1954 and then met and married Henry Buzz Paschen in 1956.
 They had one daughter, Elise Maria Paschen.

 Tallchief primarily learned from Ernest Belcher until the age of 12, then studied with Madame Bronislava Nijinska and David Lichine.
 After graduating from High School, Tallchief moved to New York to be an apprentice for Ballet Russe de Monte Carlo.
 In 1942, after their Canadian tour, she became a full member in the corps de ballet.
 Up until this point she went by Betty Marie Tallchief, but the company wanted her to change her last name.
 Wanting to stay true to her Osage heritage, she changed her first name to Maria.
 Tallchief had leading roles in Orpheus, The Firebird, Swan Lake, and The Nutcracker, which were all choreographed by Balanchine.
 And her role as The Firebird started her career as a prima ballerina.
 In a 1954 tour with Ballet Russe made her the highest paid prima ballerina of that time.
 In 1947, she left Ballet Russe to help her husband, Balanchine, at the Ballet Society or today known as the New York Ballet.
 She retired from dancing in 1966 and moved to Chicago with her husband, Pashen.
 There she was the director of both of Chicago's Lyric Opera Ballet from 1973 to 1979, and Chicago City Ballet from 1980 to 1987.
 She stayed in Chicago until she died on April 11, 2013.

 Known as Oklahoma's "Firebird," Tallchief has collected several honors and awards throughout her career.
 She received the Washington Press Women of the Year Award and the Annual Dance Magazine Award twice.
-Oklahoma Legislature declared June 29 as Maria Tallchief day in 1953.The Osage tribe named her Princess Wa-Xthe-Thonba which mean “Woman of Two Standards."
+The Oklahoma Legislature declared June 29 as Maria Tallchief day in 1953.
+The Osage tribe named her Princess Wa-Xthe-Thonba which mean “Woman of Two Standards."
 She received the Kennedy Center Honors in 1996.
 And she was involved in the America for Indian Opportunity and directed the Indian Council Fire Achievement Award.